 The above-described authorities are found in §§ 946.51, 946.52, and 946.60 of the order.
 Supporting rules and regulations for these authorities are found in § 946.336.

 The Committee meets regularly to consider the effectiveness of regulatory requirements in place for Washington potatoes.
 These requirements are issued on a continuing basis and may be modified, suspended, or terminated upon recommendation of the Committee and approval by USDA.
 Committee meetings are open to the public, and interested persons may express their views at these meetings.
-USDA reviews recommendations made by the Committee, along with any additional information submitted by the Committee and other available information, and determines whether such recommendations would tend to effectuate the declared policy of the Act.
+USDA reviews Start Printed Page 26110recommendations made by the Committee, along with any additional information submitted by the Committee and other available information, and determines whether such recommendations would tend to effectuate the declared policy of the Act.

 The Committee met on July 16, 2013, and unanimously recommended exempting yellow fleshed and white types of potatoes from the handling regulations through June 30, 2014.
 This recommendation was implemented by USDA in an interim rule published in the Federal Register on October 23, 2013 [78 FR 62967], and finalized on May 2, 2014 [79 FR 24997].

 During the temporary exemption, yellow fleshed and white types of potatoes were able to be handled without regard for the order's handling and inspection requirements.
 The Committee initiated this action to evaluate the potential cost savings, and the corresponding impact on the market, that might result from such an exemption.